-Egg McMuffin: Poach 1 egg and add 1 slice of cheese and 2 slices of Canadian bacon to sandwich cooking for a happy heart
+Egg McMuffin: Poach 1 egg and add 1 slice of cheese and 2 slices of Canadian bacon to sandwich

-Cinnamon-Apple Bake: Place peeled slices of 1 medium apple in a bowl; top with $\frac{1}{2}$ cup bran cereal and a dash of cinnamon.
+Cinnamon-Apple Bake: Place peeled slices of 1 medium apple in a bowl; top with 1⁄2 cup bran cereal and a dash of cinnamon.
 Microwave on high for 2 minutes.